Mondays are Always Better at the Grand Canyon

-Monday’s are one of those days most people dread.
-The weekend is over and a full week of work is staring them right in their morning bloodshot eyes.
-In Vegas, it’s almost 100 degrees before you even get that first cup of coffee and slip on your winter gloves to hang on to the hot steering wheel.
+Most people dread Mondays.
+The weekend is over, and a full week of work is staring them right in the morning with bloodshot eyes.
+In Vegas, it’s almost 100 degrees before you even get that first cup of coffee, and you slip on your winter gloves to hang on to the hot steering wheel.

-Then you have the Vegas tourists and their guide wanting to escape this Vegas heat.
+Then you have the Vegas tourists and their guides wanting to escape this Vegas heat.
 That would be ME!
-All of us anxious to escape Vegas and head to someplace more beautiful and cooler.
-A place that’s almost 20 degrees cooler and there is not a cubicle in sight.
-Not even a meeting room or a water cooler can be found unless you really know where to look and I don’t go looking for them!
+All of us are anxious to escape Vegas and head to someplace more beautiful and more relaxed.
+A place that’s almost 20 degrees cooler, and there is not a cubicle in sight.
+Not even a meeting room or a water cooler can be found unless you know where to look, and I don’t go looking for them!

 Destination: Grand Canyon National Park – South rim